REPORT ON THE FIGHT AGAINST FORCED LABOUR AND CHILD LABOUR IN SUPPLY CHAINS

 All Manac employees must comply with the Code of Ethics, which contains provisions for respecting human rights.
 Following their hiring, all new employees must undergo training on this Code.
 This training addresses human rights issues and raises awareness among all employees.

-Training will also be given to members of senior management to inform them of the requirements of the Act and the commitments foreseen in the Policy, so that they become agents of change in the fight to eliminate forced labour and child labour.
+Senior management were also trained on the requirements of the Act and the commitments foreseen in the Policy, so that they become agents of change in the fight to eliminate forced labour and child labour.

 8. ASSESSING EFFECTIVENESS